Learn 10 different gardening tips that will make your life easier during the summer and help maintain a beautiful garden without a lot of effort.

 5. Make a Note of It

-Busy impatient people like me find it hard to take the time to make a journal but, when I have recorded information, and referred to it later it has really helped me in the garden.
+Busy impatient people like me find it hard to take the time to make a journal but, when I have recorded information and referred to it later it has really helped me in the garden.
 The easiest thing to do is keep a small notebook nearby and when you are in the mood on a nice evening, do a little garden audit.
 Write down where you have an empty space.
-Write down plants that have overgrown their space or seem like they are not thriving.
-Write down anything that you would like to change for next years garden.
-This only needs to be done once a month, and will be a big help in the fall, and more importantly next spring, when you’re planning for next year.
+Keep track of plants that have overgrown their space or seem like they are not thriving.
+Write down anything that you would like to change for next year's garden.
+This only needs to be done once a month, and will be a big help in the fall, and more importantly next spring, when you're planning for next year.